Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Discussion

 \section{Discussion}

-We introduced EACS, an algorithm for environment-adaptive covariate selection for prediction under covariate shift.
-The central idea is to learn, across environments, a mapping from environment summary statistics to the optimal covariate subset that minimizes predictive risk.
-At test time, this enables the model to retain covariates that remain informative under the observed shift and to downweight or exclude those whose predictive value deteriorates.
-Across simulations and data applications, this adaptive strategy consistently improves prediction over static selection rules.
-Incorporating causal constraints yields further gains by stabilizing selection: known causal parents are fixed, while adaptation is restricted to potentially unstable proxy variables.

-A natural extension would be to let the entire predictor vary with the environment summary \(u_e\), allowing both the active subset and all coefficients to be environment-specific.
-However, this would require learning a high-dimensional mapping from \(u_e\) to model parameters and estimating many coefficients within each environment from finite data, leading to substantial variance.
-EACS deliberately targets a more modest and data-efficient goal: \(u_e\) is used only to select among pooled predictors, whose parameters are shared across environments.
+We introduced EACS, an algorithm for environment-adaptive covariate selection under distribution shift.
+EACS learns when to retain or exclude proxy covariates by mapping summaries of the target covariate distribution to environment-specific subsets or gates.
+This provides a structured form of adaptation: covariate selection varies by environment, while prediction parameters are shared across environments.
+As discussed in \Cref{rem:env_specific}, this is a lower-complexity and interpretable alternative to full contextual predictors.

 The approach has several limitations.
-Its success depends on informative environment representations and sufficient diversity among the training environments; when either condition fails, the selector may misidentify useful covariates.
+Its success depends on informative environment representations and sufficient diversity among the training environments; when either condition fails, the selector may misidentify useful covariates, as the simulations of \Cref{subsec:sim33} show.
 The soft-gating variant improves scalability in high-dimensional settings but introduces approximation error relative to discrete subset selection.
-EACS also requires a batch of test covariates to construct environment-level summary statistics, precluding single-observation predictions.
+EACS also requires a batch of test covariates to construct environment-level summaries, precluding single-observation prediction.
 Finally, misspecified causal constraints can harm performance by forcing incorrect covariates to remain active.
-While we propose a simple soft-prior mechanism to mitigate this issue, developing more principled approaches—such as integrating causal discovery or uncertainty-aware causal priors—remains an important direction for future work.
+Developing uncertainty-aware causal priors remains an important direction for future work.